Understanding Integrations

 One of the biggest challenges in data visibility and maintaining a unified, up-to-date Data Inventory is identifying which data silos need to be included.
 This challenge grows exponentially harder as businesses grow—with new tools added, procurement spread across distributed teams, changing system owners, etc.

 Silo Discovery enables companies to automatically uncover new data silos and identify which data silos should be added to their Data Inventory.
-Data Silo Discovery plugins search a connected integration to identify any additional platforms and systems that share information with the original connected silo.
+Silo Discovery plugins search a connected integration to identify any additional platforms and systems that share information with the original connected silo.
 Transcend uses the plugin to find these systems and recommend them as data silos to the customer.
-The customer can then approve these auto-recommended silos and add them to their Data Inventory, configure them for Privacy Requests, etc.
+The customer can then approve these auto-recommended silos and add them to their Data Inventory, configure them for DSR Automation, etc.

 For example, AWS may have datapoints or subdatapoints relevant to personal data rights.
 However, since AWS has sever services within it, it is a powerful Silo Discovery Plugin: